Joshuah143/JetPointNet/README.md

 - Change batching algorithm for training
 - Add CI/CD pipeline for the data processing scripts

+## Josh's next steps:
+- Add poetryt to ML2 so this runs there
+- Test training script
+- Migrate training script
+- Encode info in file paths for configuration, maybe just use wandb run name??

 ## Known Issues

 - Many... we should probably start a list here